nats-io/nats-java-vertx-client/README.md

           System.out.println("Fail to connect to NATS " + err.getMessage()));
 ```

-This code creates a NatsClient object, sets the Vert.x instance, and connects to a NATS server using the Vert.x Future
+This code creates a NatsClient object, and sets the Vert.x instance, and connects to a NATS server using the Vert.x Future
 interface to handle the asynchronous result.

-The first line creates a new NatsClient object using the create method and passing in a NatsOptions configuration
+Using the `create` method, the first line creates a new NatsClient object and passes in a NatsOptions configuration
 object as a parameter.
 In this case, the configuration object is created by setting the Vert.x instance to use with
-the NATS client. vertx is an instance of the Vert.x class.
+the NATS client.
+The vertx is an instance of the Vert.x class.
-The next few lines establish a connection to the NATS server using the connect method of the NatsClient object.
+The following few lines establish a connection to the NATS server using the connect method of the NatsClient object.
-This method returns a Future<Void> object, which represents the asynchronous result of the connection attempt.
+This method returns a `Future<Void>` object, representing the connection attempt's asynchronous result.
-The onSuccess and onFailure methods of the Future object are then called to handle the result of the connection attempt.
+The `onSuccess` and `onFailure` methods of the Future object are then called (one or the other depending on outcome) to handle the result of the connection attempt.
-In this example, we're just printing a message to the console to indicate whether the connection succeeded or failed.
+In this example, we just print a message to the console to indicate whether the connection succeeded or failed.

 ### Publishing